PaiSuryaDarshan/voice-audio-denoising-analysis/Docs/ResultsAndDiscussions.md

 ![as](../Images/distribution_of_pitch_step_sizes.png)

-What Abby was talking about when she said (in verbatim), "A weird voice modulation — especially an unnatural normal-and-down pitch movement", she was reffering to "The Pitch Wobble" atefact.
+What Abby was talking about when she said (in verbatim), "weird voice modulation stuff.
+An unnatural eerie deepening movement / fluctuation on the manual sample I think.", she was reffering to "The Pitch Wobble" atefact.

 This analysis evaluates **pitch stability** across the input signal, the manual DSP denoising pipeline, and the standard denoising method by examining **frame-to-frame fundamental frequency (F₀) behaviour** in voiced regions only.